ZSaberLv0/ZFVimIM/README.md

-    this plugin is designed lightweight that can fallback to pure vimscript, so, there's no plan to completely move db data to python side (further more, async mode would break `:lmap` logic, and require features like LSP plugins)
+    this plugin is designed lightweight that can fallback to pure vimscript, so, there's no plan to completely move db data to python side (further more, async complete popup would break `:lmap` logic, and require features like LSP plugins,
+    no plan to achieve this too)

     if you want to benchmark:

     1. `let g:ZFVimIM_DEBUG_profile = 1`
     1. input freely
     1. `call ZFVimIM_DEBUG_profileInfo()` to check which step consumed most time

+* use with LSP plugins

+    it's possible,
+    but it's a better design to make a external executable for LSP plugins, not some vimscript like this plugin,
+    so, no plan on this

+    if you really want to hack, there's two idea:

+    * use `ZFVimIM_complete()` to get word completion, and supply things like `omnifunc` for LSP plugins
+    * use python or other tools to parse db files and supply LSP plugins

+* can not use in `input()`

+    unfortunately, I've no idea how to make `lmap` work in `input()`, and there's no plan to make complex `cmap` to achieve this

+    of course, if you have better solution, PR is always welcomed